aws-samples/anomaly-detection-spatial-temporal-data-workshop/README.md

 Under *notebooks/financial_fraud*, choose `kedro-taddy-venv` for notebook 1.0, 1.1, 2.1, 3.1.
 Choose `kedro-nab-venv` for notebook 1.2, 2.2.

 #### For IoT network anomaly use case
+Under *notebooks/industrial_iot*, choose `kedro-gdn-venv` for notebook `*gdn`.
+Choose `kedro-nab-venv` for notebook `*nab`, and `kedro-ncad-venv`for notebooks `*ncad`.
+If the environment was set up correctly, the notebook will automatically choose the correct environment.

 #### For Wifi network anomaly use case
+Under *notebooks/telecom_network*, choose `kedro-gdn-venv` for notebook `*gdn`.
+If the environment was set up correctly, the notebook will automatically choose the correct environment.

 #### For Reddit user behavior use case